utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

     * Confirm that you have [permissions](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry-key-security-and-access-rights) to add a registry key.
     * Confirm that `C:\Windows\System32` is present in the `PATH` (a [system environment variable](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7)) so that `reg` queries can be executed.

-If you are unable to use the integration after completing the guided installation, you'll want to check the following items:
+If you are unable to use the integration after completing the guided installation, check the following items:

-* **[macOS] Node is properly installed** - Node is installed and available at `/usr/local/node` or `/usr/local/bin/node`, or you have the environment variable `NVM_BIN` set.
+* **[macOS] Node is properly installed** - Node.js is installed and available at `/usr/local/node` or `/usr/local/bin/node`, or you have the environment variable `NVM_BIN` set.
 * **Manifest file location** - The manifest file (``com.postman.postmanapp.json``) is present, has the correct extension ID (``aicmkgpgakddgnaphhhpliifpcfhicfo``), and the correct path to the executable file.
     * If this is missing, delete the following directory and restart the [installation process](#installing-interceptor):
         * **macOS / Linux** - `$HOME/.postman`